decito/decito/README.md

 #### console.log('hello, friend 👋')

-### About me
+## About me

 🌎 I'm from Brazil <br>
 🤓 I'm a Computer Scientist <br>
 💻 I'm working as a Frontend Engineer <br>
-🎯 I'm currently improving my skills in Vue3 and Typescript <br>
+🎯 I'm currently improving my skills in Web Development <br>
-🕹️ I'm gamer <br>
+🕹️ I'm a gamer <br>
 <br>
-🏠 I'm currently working from home.
-Home office allowed me to work with what I work today and made it possible to live with my companion
+🏠 Currently working remotely.
+It's been an awesome experience, since it's given me the flexibility to pursue my career while enjoying the company of my family in the comfort of my home.

-### My stack expertise
+## My stack expertise

-- Vue3, Vuex
+- Vue & Angular
-- JS and Typescript
+- JS & Typescript
-- CSS Frameworks (Tailwind, WindiCSS)
+- Consistent UI with CSS Frameworks
 - Web Wombo-Combo: HTML, CSS, JS
 - Git flow

-### Also messed with
+## Also messed with

-- Angular, React, Bootstrap, Sass
+- Other Web Frameworks such as React
+- Backend development w Node, PHP & Java
-- Java, PHP, C, Pascal
+- Desktop development w C & Pascal
-- Node.js
-- Delphi
-- Zabbix and general network infraestructure
+- Network (physical and virtual) Infrastructure

 Contact me @ [LinkedIn](https://www.linkedin.com/in/desceoneto/)